 Ollie joined TS Lombard in April 2017 and is part of the Macro Strategy group, working on medium-term asset allocation and shorter term tactical investment ideas with a particular focus on currencies and fixed income.

-He has ten years’ experience in financial markets on the buy- and sell-side, most recently as FX strategist in a large macro hedge fund.
-At State Street he helped launch the new inflation product “PriceStats”.
+He has more than ten years’ experience in financial markets on the buy- and sell-side, prior to joining TS Lombard, as FX strategist in a large macro hedge fund.
 As well as being an experienced market strategist he has been closely involved in portfolio construction, risk management and trade structuring throughout his career.

 Ollie holds an M. Phys in Physics from Oxford University and before joining the financial market was a high-school physics teacher.